3D and AR are proven to increase conversion rates, but how do you get started with 3D Commerce and do it at scale?

 - Unreal Asset Bundles and Packages for AR, VR and other interactive 3D experiences

 VNTANA’s 3D Automation Platform is one solution for optimization and conversion.
 Our algorithm actually understands the shape of the model and then optimizes it, shrinking the size by up to 90% with virtually no shape distortion or data loss.
 Then it converts to all of the above file types so you can use the 3D model across all platforms.

-Size, poly count and number of vertices are all important factors in where a 3D asset can be used.
-VNTANA’s software understands the shape of the model first, then creates the minimum number of vertices to create that same shape while removing obstructed geometry, giving you a high quality result with minimum size, poly count and vertices.
+Size, poly count, and the number of vertices are all important factors in where a 3D asset can be used.
+VNTANA’s software understands the shape of the model first, then creates the minimum number of vertices to create that same shape while removing obstructed geometry, giving you a high-quality result with minimum size, poly count, and vertices.
 Depending on your use case there are different requirements as mentioned above.

 In short, to compete in an AR world you need to get your fundamentals right first.
 Anyone can build a one-off AR app to try on a specific product or see what it might look like in your home, but the real winners are going to be the companies who have a cohesive, integrated strategy for creating and distributing 3D assets at scale from design to marketing.